| Constipation: A

 deliver and charge for a wide range of rich content and services

+such as on-demand movies or TV programming.
 The number of broadband subscribers throughout the OECD

 continued to increase during 2005 from 136 million in June to